 What is the Shinkle Society?

-Founded in 1882 by Covington entrepreneur Colonel Amos Shinkle, Children’s Home of Northern Kentucky is the result of one man’s vision to provide a safe haven for children in need.
-Now, generations later, CHNK continues to provide safety and care for hundreds of abused, neglected, and at-risk children in the Commonwealth.
-In the summer of 2011, as CHNK experienced a renewal of mission, focus, and energy, the CHNK team followed in Shinkle’s footsteps by launching the Shinkle Society, a premier giving circle for the Home that focuses on CHNK’s most significant and urgent needs.
+Established in 1882 by Covington entrepreneur Colonel Amos Shinkle, Children’s Home of Northern Kentucky is the result of one man’s vision to provide a safe haven for children in need.
+Now, generations later, CHNK continues to provide safety and care for thousands of youth who are grappling with mental health disorders, addiction, and other serious trauma.
+In the summer of 2011, as CHNK experienced a renewal of mission, focus, and energy, the CHNK team followed in Shinkle’s footsteps by launching the Shinkle Society, a premier giving circle for the agency that focuses on CHNK’s most significant and urgent needs.

-Annual membership in the society requires a minimum tax-deductible gift of $5,000 and includes special VIP events, complimentary attendance at CHNK’s Annual Dinner of the Board of Trustees and Thanksgiving Dinner with the youth in residential treatment, and the sense of purpose that comes with knowing the investment has a direct, immediate impact on youth and families in crisis.
+Membership in the society is awarded to Individuals or businesses making monetary gifts totaling $5,000 or more to CHNK over the course of a fiscal year (July 1 through June 30).
+Members receive advance notice of major agency accomplishments, access to special VIP events, complimentary attendance to – and recognition at – CHNK’s Annual Dinner of the Board of Trustees, and the sense of purpose that comes with knowing the investment has a direct, immediate impact on youth and families in crisis.